 PATH to Reading/Insight was created by Dr. Teri Lawton who has over 40 years of experience as a neurobiologist.
 Dr. Teri Lawton is the founder, CEO, and Director of Research at Perception Dynamics Institute (PDI).
 Dr. Lawton completed a postdoc from Caltech in Pasadena, CA, a PhD from UC Santa Barbra, and a BS in Mathematics and Psychology from the University of Michigan.
 Her research and studies have been to investigate reading and attention problems in both young children and older adults.
 Click here to see Dr. Lawton’s key publications

 PATH was developed for Dr. Lawton’s PhD thesis, as a research tool, but she soon discovered the effectiveness of PATH as a cognitive therapy.
-Dr. Lawton first discovered that PATH could treat cognitive functioning after suffering a severe concussion at age 25, which caused her to have to learn to walk and talk again.
-She was told recovery would take 14 years, but within 11 months she was able to pass her PhD qualifying exams after using PATH as a therapy to help heal after brain injury.
-Many years later, Dr. Lawton discovered PATH’s ability to treat dyslexia when her 5-year-old daughter started to do PATH.
+Dr. Lawton first discovered that PATH could improve cognitive functioning after suffering a severe concussion at age 25, which caused her to have to learn to walk and talk again.
+She was told recovery would take 14 years, but within 11 months she was able to pass her PhD qualifying exams after using PATH neurotraining to improve her cognitive skills after her traumatic brain injury.
+Many years later, Dr. Lawton discovered PATH’s ability to improve reading skills when her 5-year-old daughter started to do PATH.
 Her daughter was the lowest reader in in her kindergarten class, but by first grade she was the best reader in the class.

 Over the last 20 years working with people who struggle with reading and cognitive skills, Dr. Lawton has been conducting studies and working with patients and students perfecting PATH to dramatically improve visual and cognitive skills for both those with learning problems and those who had a concussion.